Emphasis (telecommunications)

 In signal processing, pre-emphasis is a technique to protect against anticipated noise and loss.
-The idea is to boost (and hence distort) the frequency range that is most susceptible to noise and loss beforehand, so that after a noisy and lossy process (transmission over cable, tape recording...) more information can be recovered from that frequency range.
-Removal of the distortion caused by pre-emphasis is called de-emphasis, making the output accurately reproduce the original input.
+The idea is to boost the frequency range that is most susceptible to noise and loss beforehand, so that after a noisy and lossy process (transmission over cable, tape recording...) more information can be recovered from that frequency range.
+Removal of the frequency boost caused by pre-emphasis is called de-emphasis, reducing the boosted frequency range back to its original amplitude.

 Emphasis is commonly used in many places ranging from FM broadcasting (preemphasis improvement) and vinyl (e.g. LP) records to PCI Express.
 For example, high-frequency signal components may be emphasized to produce a more equal modulation index for a transmitted frequency spectrum, and therefore a better signal-to-noise ratio for the entire frequency range.

 In audio signals

 In processing electronic audio signals, pre-emphasis refers to a system process designed to increase (within a frequency band) the magnitude of some (usually higher) frequencies with respect to the magnitude of other (usually lower) frequencies in order to improve the overall signal-to-noise ratio by minimizing the adverse effects of such phenomena as attenuation distortion or saturation of recording media in subsequent parts of the system.
 The mirror operation is called de-emphasis, and the system as a whole is called emphasis.

 Pre-emphasis is achieved with a pre-emphasis network which is essentially a calibrated filter.
 The frequency response is decided by special time constants.
 The cutoff frequency can be calculated from that value.

 Pre-emphasis is commonly used in telecommunications, digital audio recording, record cutting, in FM broadcasting transmissions, and in displaying the spectrograms of speech signals.
 One example of this is the RIAA equalization curve on 33 rpm and 45 rpm vinyl records.
 Another is the Dolby noise-reduction system as used with magnetic tape.

 Pre-emphasis is employed in frequency modulation or phase modulation transmitters to equalize the modulating signal drive power in terms of deviation ratio.
 The receiver demodulation process includes a reciprocal network, called a de-emphasis network, to restore the original signal power distribution.